Mahmud Hasan Deobandi: Death and legacy

 The Maulana Mahmud Hasan gate of Jamia Millia Islamia.

 On 30 October 1920, a day after the foundation of the Jamia Millia Islamia in Aligarh, Hasan travelled to Delhi at the request of Mukhtar Ahmad Ansari.
 Several days later his health deteriorated and he received treatment from Ansari at his home in Daryaganj.
 He died on 30 November 1920 in Delhi.
 As the news of his death was announced, Hindus and Muslims closed their shops and gathered outside Ansari's house to pay tributes to Hasan.
 Ansari then asked Hasan's brother Hakeem Muhammad Hasan if he preferred Mahmud Hasan to be buried in Delhi with arrangements to be made at the Mehdiyan cemetery, or if preferred to bury him at Deoband with arrangements made for moving the body.
 It was decided to bury him at Deoband because of his wish that he be buried near the grave of his teacher Muhammad Qasim Nanawtawi.
 His funeral prayers were offered multiple times.
 The people of Delhi offered the prayers outside Ansari's house, and then the body was moved to Deoband.
 As they reached the Delhi railway station, a plethora of people gathered and offered funeral prayers.
 Subsequently, prayers were offered at the Meerut City railway station and Meerut Cantt railway station.
-His fifth and last funeral prayer was led by his brother Hakeem Muhammad Hasan and he was buried in the Qasmi cemetery.
-His descendents include, Manzoor Usmani, writer based in Delhi, India.
+His fifth and last funeral prayer was led by his brother Hakeem Muhammad Hasan, and he was buried in the Qasmi cemetery.